 What is hepatitis B (HBV)?

-People can contract hepatitis B virus infection without knowing how they got it.
-About one-third of hepatitis B cases in the United States have an unknown source.
+About one-third of people with hepatitis B in the U.S. have an unknown source.

 Why is hepatitis B a concern?